Legal Notifications

 Academic Standards

 State law requires the District to provide the parents and guardians of all enrolled students notice of the academic standards in mathematics, science, reading and writing, geography, and history that have been adopted by the School Board and that will be in effect during each school year.
 Accordingly, the District academic standards that will be in effect in these specific content areas for this school year are listed below.
-Electronic links to the detailed version of the applicable standards are provided when available.
-If a parent or guardian would like to review a copy of any of the standards in an alternative format, they may contact Angie La Combe, Director of Curriculum.
+Electronic links to the detailed version of the applicable standards are provided.
+If a parent or guardian would like to review a copy of any of the standards in an alternative format, they may contact the Director of Curriculum.
 The following chart lists curricular content areas and the Board-adopted standards that guide curriculum development and classroom instruction:

 Additionally, with regards to emphasizing content-area literacy in all subjects, Wisconsin and the Green Bay Area Public School District have adopted the Wisconsin Standards for Disciplinary Literacy.
 Additional resources relative to this commitment are located here.